jeffrey-io/www-jeffrey-io/input/writings/going-grandpa-style.markdown

 # Full On Grandpa Style

 The hobbies I have are what I would do if I was retired.
-Just things shit for the sake of making it.
+Just make things for the sake of making it.
 Will I have a boat?
 Yes!
 Because I am going to build the frak'n thing with my own two hands.
 The irony of building my boat is that I will build it, use it twice, then sell it.

 ## Without the kids